hashicorp/vault-client-go/docs/Secrets.md

 		log.Fatal(err)
 	}

 	exported := "exported_example" // string | Must be \"internal\", \"exported\" or \"kms\".
 If set to \"exported\", the generated private key will be returned.
 This is your *only* chance to retrieve the private key! pkiIssuersGenerateRootRequest := *openapiclient.NewPkiIssuersGenerateRootRequest() // PkiIssuersGenerateRootRequest |

-    resp, err := client.Secrets.PostPkiIssuersGenerateRootExported(context.Background(), exported).PkiIssuersGenerateRootRequest(pkiIssuersGenerateRootRequest).Execute()
+	resp, err := client.Secrets.PostPkiIssuersGenerateRootExported(context.Background(), exported).PkiIssuersGenerateRootRequest(pkiIssuersGenerateRootRequest)
 	if err != nil {
-        fmt.Fprintf(os.Stderr, "Error when calling `Secrets.PostPkiIssuersGenerateRootExported``: %v\n", err)
-        fmt.Fprintf(os.Stderr, "Full HTTP response: %v\n", r)
+		log.Fatal(err)
     }
+	defer resp.Body.Close()

+	io.Copy(os.Stdout, resp.Body)
 }
 ```